 Therefore, the waiting period between bankruptcy discharges is determined as follows:

-- Two Years — (Chapter 13 to Chapter 13) — The waiting period between two Chapter 13 cases is two years to be eligible for a discharge.
+- Two Years — (Chapter 13 to Chapter 13) — The waiting period between two Chapter 13 discharges is two years.

-- Four Years — (Chapter 7 to Chapter 13) — The waiting period between a Chapter 7 case and a Chapter 13 case is four years to be eligible for a discharge.
+- Four Years — (Chapter 7 to Chapter 13) — The waiting period between Chapter 7 and Chapter 13 discharges is four years.

-- Six Years — (Chapter 13 to Chapter 7) — The waiting period between a Chapter 13 case and a Chapter 7 case is six years to be eligible for a discharge.
+- Six Years — (Chapter 13 to Chapter 7) — The waiting period between Chapter 13 and Chapter 7 discharges is six years.

-- Eight Years — (Chapter 7 to Chapter 7) — The waiting period between two Chapter 7 cases is eight years to be eligible for a discharge.
+- Eight Years — (Chapter 7 to Chapter 7) — The waiting period between two Chapter 7 discharges is eight years.

 The time limits for bankruptcy discharges are calculated from the filing date of the previous bankruptcy case.
 In other words, the waiting periods run from filing date to filing date, not discharge date to filing date.
 In recent years, we see many folks who are looking to file a Chapter 13 after a Chapter 7.